Write the words, "man" and "woman," side-by-side, at the top of chart paper. (You need one, for each group, that will be working on this.)

 When all sentence strips are stapled to the board, lead a class discussion about each stereotype.

-If you choose not to create the bulletin board, call students holding sentence strips to come one at a time to the front of the classroom.
+If you choose not to create the bulletin board, call students holding sentence strips, to come up, one at a time, to the front of the classroom.

 Once satisfied that the stereotype has been blasted, pop the balloon.